jluera/audible-library/README.md

 # audible-library
-My Audible Library can be viewed here: https://jluera.github.io/audible-library/#/library
+My Audible Library can be viewed here (It may take a moment to load audio book images):

+https://jluera.github.io/audible-library/#/library

 This was created using the Audible Library Extractor: